2/20/2025

 President and CEO

 Let me, I'm not sure, you know, at least the line was cutting out a little bit.
-Let me make sure we, you know, I repeat what some of what Dan mentioned here.
-Let's start with our core MFS business.
-Clearly, our core MFS business EBITDA margins are, you know, better than ATRION.
-ATRION margins are sort of in the mid-20s, and we certainly have a very good line of sight for that business to continue to improve and get to our valuation model expectations around, you know, high 20s to low 30s, right?
-So that is, that pathway is there.
-So long term, ATRION continues to improve and continue to add to MFS, right?
-In terms of MFS core decrementals, the core decrementals were in line with what we have for the company.
-So that is, you know, for us, the MFS performance was mainly due to mixed issues with ATRION contributing while core business is organically being down.
+Let me make sure we, you know, I repeat some of what Dan mentioned here.
+Let's start with our core MFS business. clearly our core MFS business EBITDA margins are, you know, better than Atrion.
+Atrion margins are sort of in the mid-20s, and we certainly have a very good line of sight for that business to continue to improve and get to our valuation model expectations around, you know, high 20s to low 30s, right?
+So that pathway is there.
+So long-term, Atrion continues to Improve and add to MFS, right?
+In terms of MFS core decremental, the core decrementals were in line with what we have for the company.
+So that is, you know, for us, the MFS performance was mainly due to mix issues with Atrion contributing while core businesses organically being down.

 speaker